 - To make the cake: In a medium bowl, sift together flour, baking powder, baking soda and salt.
 Set aside.

 - In a mixer bowl, beat the softened butter on medium speed for one minute until creamy.
 Add sugar and beat 30 seconds.
 Add eggs, and beat 3 minutes or until batter is light and fluffy, scraping the sides of the bowl as necessary.
 Mix in vanilla extract.
 With mixer on low speed, mix in the flour mixture in 3 additions, alternating with the sour cream in 2 additions (starting and ending with the flour).
 Do not overmix.
 Batter should be thick and fluffy.

 - Spoon half of the batter into the prepared pan and smooth it into an even layer.
 Sprinkle the filling mixture evenly over the batter.
 Spoon the remaining batter on top and smooth it into an even layer.
 Sprinkle the streusel mixture evenly on top of the cake, gently patting down.

-- Bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 50 to 60 minutes, or until a toothpick inserted into the center comes out clean.
 There may be crumbs but there shouldn’t be batter on toothpick.
 Place the cake in the pan on a wire rack to cool completely.

 - Serve warm, or at room temperature.
 If desired, serve with whipped cream or ice cream.

-- Cake will keep 1-2 days at room temperature.
+- Cake will keep 1 to 2 days at room temperature.
 To freeze, wrap very well, and freeze for up to 3 months.
 Allow to thaw about 90 minutes before using.